 We showed that the rachis node is the site important for resistance and that HvUGT13248 conjugated DON to D3G.
 We have also shown that HvUGT13248 is the primary gene conferring type II resistance in barley.
 From our screening of a Conlon mutagenized population, we identified six lines with increased susceptibility and 2-3 lines that exhibit decreased susceptibility.
-We have fine mapped the 6H bin7 and 2H bin8 regions and have identified lines that carry resistance that are uncoupled from deleterious traits.
-We have also shown that both QTL regions are a complex of QTL for DON and FHB resistance.
+We have fine mapped the 2H bin8 regions and have identified lines that carry resistance that are uncoupled from deleterious traits.
+We have also shown that the 2H QTL is a complex of QTL for DON and FHB resistance.